Julian Fantino

-Prior to entering politics, Fantino was the Commissioner of the Ontario Provincial Police from 2006 to 2010, Toronto Chief of Police from 2000 to 2005, and Ontario's Commissioner of Emergency Management from 2005 until 2006, and also served as chief of police of London, Ontario, from 1991 to 1998, and of York Region from 1998 until 2000.
-Prior to his London appointment, he had been a Toronto police officer since 1969.
+Prior to entering politics, Fantino had been a Toronto police officer since 1969.
+He served as chief of police of London, Ontario, from 1991 to 1998, of York Region from 1998 until 2000, and Toronto from 2000 to 2005.
+In 2005 until 2006, he was Ontario's Commissioner of Emergency Management before serving as the Commissioner of the Ontario Provincial Police from 2006 to 2010.

 Early life

 Fantino was born in Vendoglio, Italy in 1942, and immigrated to Canada with his family when he was 11 years old.

 Early Toronto career

 Before joining the Metro Toronto Police, Fantino was a security guard at Yorkdale Shopping Centre in suburban Toronto.
 He volunteered as an Auxiliary Police Officer for the Metro Toronto Police from 1964 to 1969 and then joined the force as a Police Constable.
 He was a member of the Drug Squad and was promoted to Detective Constable.
 He subsequently served with Criminal Intelligence and then the Homicide Squad before being promoted to Divisional Commander and then Acting Staff Superintendent of Detectives.